ivan-guerra/programmador.com/content/posts/huffman-coding.md

 tags: ["c++", "cli-tools", "compression"]
 ---

-While reading through an old data structures book, I came across a cool looking tree structure called a Huffman Tree[^1].
-A Huffman Tree is a type of binary tree that can be used to compress an arbitrary data file.
-I never implemented one of these or dealt with compression at all when I was in school.
-I figured it would be fun to write a small command line utility to compress/decompress a file using Huffman coding.
+Implementing a Huffman Tree[^1] is a fun afternoon project for anyone interested in learning about data compression.
+A Huffman Tree is a type of binary tree that sees use in the compression of an arbitrary data file.
+Developing a command line utility to compress/decompress a file using Huffman coding is a good CS101 challenge.

 ## Breaking It Down Into Steps

-This project started where most of my projects start: Wikipedia.
-The [Huffman Coding][1] wiki article gives a nice general breakdown with examples.
+This project starts where many do: Wikipedia.
+The [Huffman Coding][1] wiki article gives a nice breakdown with examples of the data structure and associated algorithms.
 In particular, the "Basic Technique"[^2] section covers the algorithms for compression and decompression.
-What I gathered was that three key data structures were necessary in order to implement the big `Compress()` and `Decompress()` routines:
+You need three key data structures to implement the big `Compress()` and `Decompress()` routines:

 1. A map mapping characters to their frequency in the input.
 2. A Huffman Tree used to generate an encoding map.
 3. An encodings map mapping characters to their binary code.

-We'll look at how to build up each structure and then discuss how they come together to implement `Compress()`/`Decompress()`.
+The next sections build up each structure and then discuss how they come together to implement `Compress()`/`Decompress()`.

 ## Constructing the Character Frequency Map

-A key aspect of Huffman coding is the derivation of binary codes from the frequency of characters in the input file. **The length of a character's binary code is determined by the frequency of that character in the input.** The higher the character frequency the shorter the binary code and vice versa.
+A key aspect of Huffman coding is the derivation of binary codes from the frequency of characters in the input file. **The frequency of a character in the input drives the length of a character's binary code.** The higher the character frequency the shorter the binary code and vice versa.

-So how do we track character frequency?
+So how do you track character frequency?
 A regular old map does the trick.
 The keys of the map are the characters in the input and the mapped to values are the character's frequency.
-Below is a snippet of code showing how such a map can be constructed:
+Below is a snippet of code showing how to construct a frequency map:

 ```cpp
 using CharFreqMap = std::map<char, uint32_t>;